russellsayshi/FourierSeriesGenerator/README.md

 Here is the same graph, expanded to 150 terms:
 ![100 term fourier series of x^2](https://i.imgur.com/yYf5QN3.png)

 Almost indistinguishable from the real thing, isn't it!
+Ignore the little dips on the edges of the photo, those should be there.
+I just snipped the picture a little past -5 and 5, which were my bounds, and the series won't converge to the function outside of the bounds given.